leucinw/ComputTools/docs/readme/submit.md

 	```
 * Intro:

-	This is to submit one or multiple script(s) to one CPU node.
+	This program is used to submit one or multiple script(s) to one CPU node.
 One must login to a computing node to execute this program.
 This is very useful for submitting light jobs such as `analyze`, `minimize`, `polarize` etc of Tinker software. `concurrent` module of Python is used to parallellize the jobs.

 * Example: